MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-cloud-platform-security.md

 ## How does security posture management help?

-Having the appropriate security tools in place to protect resources that might have not been properly protected is critical.
+Having the appropriate security tools in place to protect resources that might haven't been properly protected is critical.
 Organizations must gain visibility to their cloud resources posture, have discovery capabilities to learn about the actual usage of each platform, be able to monitor suspicious activities, assess, and review configurations and compliance statuses, and be enabled to deploy real-time protection mechanisms.

 Cloud Security Posture Management (CSPM) also extends beyond IaaS and PaaS security posture, to cover SaaS configurations as well.
 For example, GitHub repository with a public access level, or OAuth apps that have access to my SaaS apps like Office 365, Google Workspace or Sales Force.
 The SaaS CSPM is a new and growing domain of CSPM, which is a native expansion of the Defender for Cloud Apps product.

 ## Protecting multiple clouds from a single management portal

-The modern complexity of organizations, many of whom use several cloud platforms for different purposes, and different deployment scales and statuses, requires the ability to track the multi-cloud environment regularly.
+The modern complexity of organizations, many of whom use several cloud platforms for different purposes, and different deployment scales and statuses, requires the ability to track the multicloud environment regularly.
 The deployment status of some services may change over time, and not necessarily with full notification of the changes to the security teams.
 By uniting these signals in one portal, the administration experience is streamlined for even more efficient time and resource management, both the people doing the monitoring and the people using the cloud resources.

 Organizational security posture encompasses all cloud platforms in an organization and this new functionality is designed for use by security architects, central security admins, or compliance analysts.
 From this feature, admins can review subscriptions with non-compliant resources and drive remediation of each by the resource owner.